syncfusion-content/blazor-docs/blazor/spinner/getting-started.md

 # Getting Started with Blazor Spinner Component

-This section briefly explains how to include a Spinner component in the Blazor Server-side application.
+This section briefly explains how to include a [Blazor Spinner](https://www.syncfusion.com/blazor-components/blazor-spinner) component in the Blazor Server-side application.
 Refer to  Getting Started with [Syncfusion Blazor for Server-Side Spinner in Visual Studio 2019 page](../getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application